 During the pre-trip inspection, you must show that the vehicle is safe to drive.
 You may have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
-You will NOT have to crawl under the hood or under the vehicle.

-11.1 All Vehicles
+12.1 All Vehicles